Page created on June 3, 2021. Last updated on June 14, 2022 at 12:09

 It’s a life-threatening condition with high mortality, as cerebral oedema, aspiration, shock, rhabdomyolysis, etc. may occur.

-- Ensure stability (ABC)
+- 0th step: Ensure stability and free airways (ABC)

-- Alternative if no IV access: IM or buccal or rectal midazolam
+- Alternative: buccal or rectal midazolam

-- If antiepileptics does not work, give narcosis with propofol or midazolam infusion
+- With propofol or midazolam infusion

 Midazolam has a short duration of action, and so lorazepam or diazepam, which last longer, is often preferred.